-Current Phase/ Stage Hotels & Accommodation Restaurants & Dining Outdoor & Recreational Activities Indoor Attractions Large Gatherings/ Conferences British Columbia ^{20, 21, 22,} 23 Phase 3 of 4 Starting June 24 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns; in addition to the occupants, a maximum of 5 people may attend a social gathering / event in a vacation accommodation Dine-in can open (with sufficient distancing measures); patrons who remain on premises after being served must be seated Recreation, sports, parks, beaches and outdoor spaces; encouraging small groups and social distancing.
-Provincial park campgrounds (BC residents only through summer) Museums, art galleries and libraries 50 people maximum for outdoor or indoor gatherings; events like tradeshows and conferences not considered until phase 4 Alberta ^{24, 25} Stage 2 of 3 Starting June 12 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns Restaurants, lounges and bars can open (with sufficient distancing and health measures in place) Golf, farmers markets, guided/organized activities allowed (with sufficient distancing and health measures in place), private/municipal/provincial campgrounds (provincial parks open for group camping); National Parks open for day visits and camping at selected campgrounds Museums, art galleries, libraries, theatres, casinos, indoor recreation, fitness and sports centres and swimming pools can open with some restrictions 50 people maximum for indoor social gatherings; 200 people maximum for audience-type community outdoor events; 100 people maximum for other outdoor events and indoor seated / audience events; instrumental concerts allowed (no vocal concerts); major festivals and concerts, large conferences, trade shows and events not considered until stage 3 Saskatchewan ^{26,} 27, 28, 29, 30 Phase 4.2 Starting June 29 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns.
-Camp- Easy sites in provincial parks are now permitted Dine-in can open (with sufficient distancing measures) Fishing/boat launch park access for hiking/biking, golf, outfitting camps, outdoor individual recreation, camping, beaches, parks, outdoor pools, seasonal/recreational outdoor sports and activities and rodeorelated activities Libraries, museums, galleries, theatres, indoor pools, rinks, indoor sports/activities and casinos 30 people maximum for outdoor or indoor gatherings; tradeshows are allowed with 150 person limit and conferences are allowed but size must comply with current public health order Manitoba 31 Phase 4 Starting July 25 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns Dine-in can open (with sufficient distancing measures); bars, beverage rooms and brew pubs can open for seated service only Golf, marinas, parks, drive-in movie theatres, beaches, sports and recreational activities; camping at 100% capacity; permanent outdoor amusement parks at 50% capacity Museums, galleries and libraries; swimming pools, bowling alleys, spas and other indoor recreation and amusement centres open with 50% occupancy; pow wows, stage performances, movie theatres and casinos open at 30% capacity 50 people maximum for indoor gatherings; 100 people maximum for outdoor gatherings; events like tradeshows and conferences not considered before September 2020
+Current Phase/ Stage Hotels & Accommodation Restaurants & Dining Outdoor & Recreational Activities Indoor Attractions Large Gatherings/ Conferences British Columbia 20, 21, 22, Phase 3 of 4 Starting June 24 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns; maximum of 5 people may attend a daytime social gathering / event in a vacation accommodation, in addition to the occupants; visitors of the occupants cannot stay overnight Dine-in can open (with sufficient distancing measures); patrons who remain on premises after being served must be seated Recreation, sports, parks, beaches and outdoor spaces; encouraging small groups and social distancing.
+Provincial park campgrounds (BC residents only through summer) Museums, art galleries and libraries 50 people maximum for outdoor or indoor gatherings; events like tradeshows and conferences not considered until phase 4 Alberta Stage 2 of 3 Starting June 12 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns Restaurants, lounges and bars can open (with sufficient distancing and health measures in place) Golf, farmers markets, guided/organized activities allowed (with sufficient distancing and health measures in place), private/municipal/ provincial campgrounds (provincial parks open for group camping); National Parks open for day visits and camping at selected campgrounds Museums, art galleries, libraries, theatres, casinos, indoor recreation, fitness and sports centres and swimming pools can open with some restrictions 50 people maximum for indoor social gatherings; 200 people maximum for audience-type community outdoor events; 100 people maximum for other outdoor events and indoor seated / audience events; instrumental concerts allowed (no vocal concerts); exhibits and tradeshows allowed with no cap on the number of people (with public health measures in place); major festivals and concerts, large conferences and events not considered until stage 3 Saskatchewan 27, 28, 29, 30 Phase 4.2 Starting June 29 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns.
+Camp- Easy sites in provincial parks are now permitted Dine-in can open (with sufficient distancing measures) Fishing/boat launch park access for hiking/biking, golf, outfitting camps, outdoor individual recreation, camping, beaches, parks, outdoor pools, seasonal/recreational outdoor sports and activities and rodeo- related activities Libraries, museums, galleries, theatres, indoor pools, rinks, indoor sports/activities and casinos 30 people maximum for outdoor or indoor gatherings; tradeshows are allowed with 150 person limit and conferences are allowed but size must comply with current public health order Manitoba Phase 4 Starting July 25 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns Dine-in can open (with sufficient distancing measures); bars, beverage rooms and brew pubs can open for seated service only Golf, marinas, parks, drive-in movie theatres, beaches, sports and recreational activities; camping at 100% capacity; permanent outdoor amusement parks at 50% capacity Museums, galleries and libraries; swimming pools, bowling alleys, spas and other indoor recreation and amusement centres open with 50% occupancy; pow wows, stage performances, movie theatres and casinos open at 30% capacity 50 people maximum for indoor gatherings; 100 people maximum for outdoor gatherings; events like tradeshows and conferences not considered before September 2020